MiSFiT5/IPESEinternship/README.md

 It still a raw code file, working on how to make it more clear.

-The Multi-head Attention Mechanism and Shared Layer + Individual Layer Design with DDPG framework safeguards the configuration units control with changing market conditions and reach zero violations
+The Multi-head Attention Mechanism and Shared Layer + Individual Layer Design within DDPG framework safeguards the configuration units control with changing market conditions and reach zero violations
 ![DDPG framework for Multi-Objective Control](IMGforMD/DDPGwithattention.svg)